ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 2. For a _Detached RO-Crate Package_   `@id` MUST be an Absolute URI; all [File] Data Entities are [Web-based Data Entities](#web-based-data-entities).

-A `File` entity MAY have an `@id` beginning with `#` in which case it is not considered to be a Data Entity.
-This is useful for describing physical files which may not be present, for example if they are expected to be created by running a process.
-In this case the `localPath` property SHOULD be used to indicate that a `File` may be found at that path in some circumstances.

 Additionally, `File` entities SHOULD have:

 * [name] giving a human readable name (not necessarily the filename)